-I was always under the impression that acne was something I would outgrow; an issue mostly reserved for teens and tweens.
-Acne is not all that uncommon, especially for women, into their twenties, thirties, forties and during hormonal fluctuations such as stress, PMS, pregnancy, and menopause.
+I was not prepared for adult acne.
+Acne is an issue mostly reserved for teens and tweens, so I thought.
+Adult acne is not all that uncommon, especially for women, into their twenties, thirties, forties and during hormonal fluctuations such as stress, PMS, pregnancy, and menopause.

 Though the causes are relatively similar, adult acne shows it’s ugly self in different areas than when we were in our boy band fan phase.
 Acne during younger years typically pops up on the cheeks, nose and forehead, whereas, adult acne usually surfaces around the chin, jawline and neck.

-For myself, I had the teen type acne in my early twenties which calmed down for a few years and then suddenly creeped back onto my face in the form of adult acne in my late twenties.
+I had minor teen acne in to my early twenties which calmed down for a few years and then suddenly creeped back onto my face in the form of adult acne in my late twenties.
 I’ve managed to control it well through my skin care regimen, but stress still results in a couple of pesky unwanted visitors around my jawline.
 I understand how embarrassing it is to face the world Rudolf style with your pimple leading the way.
 Don’t reschedule that date or meeting and don’t allow yourself to be held back by acne, I’ve got you.

 Face wash: Be sure you have two regimens for your washing routine.
-I have a gentle face wash I use when I’m free of breakouts and an acne wash I use when I have an active break out.
+Gentle face wash for general maintenance and an acne wash active break outs.
 I used to make the mistake of always using acne wash, which was over drying my skin and throwing off my moisture balance.
-I was working against myself and my skin did not look its best.
+I was making my skin work harder and it showed.

-Consider a chemical peel: I know, peels sound scary, but the acid used for peels will kill any bacteria on your face.
+Chemical peels: I know, peels sound scary, but the acid used for peels will kill any bacteria on your face.
 I don’t get too many breakouts any more, but when I’m super stressed, my face looks like a constellation.
-Once that process starts, I need to interrupt the cycle, or I will continue to get new little friends daily.
+Once that process starts, I have to interrupt the cycle, or I continue to aqcuire new little friends.
 I have very sensitive skin, but there are different levels of peels, so I go with a less abrasive peel and it works wonderfully.
 Follow along the chemical peel process in this post I did on chemical peels.

-Consider seeking expert consultation: When none of these efforts work and you’re still struggling, see a dermatologist.
-Sometimes antibiotics are necessary to cut down the bacteria on your face and there are a variety of prescription products that may be beneficial.
+Seek expert consultation: When none of these efforts work and you’re still struggling, see a dermatologist.
+Sometimes antibiotics are necessary to cut down the bacteria on your face and there are a variety of prescription products that may be beneficial as well.
 Cystic acne should be treated if it’s persistent.
-I occasionally battle these little pests.
-These are the deeper pimples that throb and can scar if picked at.
-Cystic acne is an indication of a bacterial infection and popping these guys will not only risk scarring, but it also spreads the bacteria on your face.
-I can get by with a peel or spot treatment to rid my skin of cystic acne and I only experience it under extreme stress, but if it’s a persistent problem, a dermatologist will be able to help you manage it.
+I occasionally battle cystic pests and I can assure you that it is not normal to feel that level of discomfort from a pimple.
+These are the deeper pimples that throb and can scar if picked.
+Cystic acne is an indication of a bacterial infection and popping thesm will not only risk scarring, but it also spreads the bacteria on your face.
+I can get by with a peel or spot treatment to rid my skin of cystic acne and I only experience it under extreme stress, but if it’s a persistent problem, a dermatologist should manage it.